Welcome to the library's course guide for UNV 100: Sites and Sounds of Africa!

 Dates of coverage vary by journal title.
 All go back to the very first issue published, but most have a "moving wall" embargo that excludes issues from the most recent X years (where X can be anywhere from 0 up to 10 years, depending on the particular journal; most are in the 3 to 5 year embargo range).

-Hint: Use documents to find useful keywords and concepts, and retrieve matching JSTOR content, via JSTOR Text Analyzer
+Hint: Use documents to find useful keywords and concepts, and retrieve matching JSTOR content, via JSTOR Text Analyzer.

 Historians often publish their work in books as well as shorter journal articles.
 And while journal articles are very specific in their topic, books have the space to include more information.
-Search the library's catalog for books and ebooks related to African history.
+Use QuickSearch for books and ebooks (as well as articles) related to African history.

 If you want a book from one of the Ann Arbor campus libraries, you can place a Get This request to have it sent to the UM-Flint's Thompson library.